 Well, it’s here: the BEST Plantain Pancake Recipe on the internet.

 Four ingredients.
 Paleo.
 Gluten free.
 Nut free.
+Vegan.
 AIP friendly.
+Dairy free.

 It’s one of those recipes that has you assuming it’s too good to be true — but I’m telling you, hands down, this recipe is every bit as amazing as I’m making it sound.